jjoundi/8-track-recorder/README.md

 # 8‑Track Recorder

 Open‑source web Portastudio inspired by the Tascam DP‑03SD.
 This is a **starter repo** scaffold: Vite + React, CI for GitHub Pages, and a minimal 8‑track UI.
 The audio engine is a simple placeholder you can evolve per the roadmap.
+Also beautiful version by my colleague Tim Theys: https://clamp-simple-49950781.figma.site

 ## Quick Start
 ```bash